A person getting their blood pressure checked

 Health Watch

-High blood pressure can lead to heart attacks, strokes and other illnesses.
+High blood pressure can lead to heart attack, stroke and other illnesses.
 Once you know your numbers you can get support to bring your blood pressure under control and prevent these diseases.
 About one third of people in the UK have high blood pressure but most don't know it.
 There are not always symptoms so the only way to know is to have it checked.

 Locations and Times: